Abort

 Using abort to end a script execution.

 abort throws an exception, which would normally end a script execution.
-It can take an optional message which DeployHub will issue when the script ends. abort is typically used when a condition prevents the rest of the script from executing correctly. abort takes a single, named parameter:
+It can take an optional message which DeployHub Pro will issue when the script ends. abort is typically used when a condition prevents the rest of the script from executing correctly. abort takes a single, named parameter:

 msg: The message to print on abort.
 If msg is not specified, the msg defaults to ABORT.